siowmeng/Imperial-Group-Work/README.md

 Steven's turn now :)

-By Siow Meng, without using pull request
+By Siow Meng, without using puconflictconflictll request